These vegan Indian Aloo Tikki patties are a must try! Tender potatoes mixed with an abundance of spices fried to golden crispy perfection

 Instructions

-• Drain the water and allow the potatoes to cool.
+- Drain the water and allow the potatoes to cool.
 Optional – place them in the fridge for 2 to 3 hours to firm up.
 Doing this will make the potatoes easier to grate.
+Grate the potatoes, there's no need to peel the potatoes before grating them, unless you want to.